A New Approach to Depression Treatment

 How is depression diagnosed?

 If you believe you may be experiencing depression, it is important to talk to your GP about your difficulties.
-The GP should conduct a comprehensive medical examination to ensure that another health problem is not causing the symptoms.
+Your GP should conduct a comprehensive medical examination to ensure that another health problem is not causing your symptoms.
 The doctor may refer you to a mental health specialist, such as a psychologist, for further assessment and treatment.

 What is ACT?